 Jerome had a position of authority over her as her discipler.
 As such, his is in a position to abuse.
 This form of abuse is often described as “spiritual abuse.”
 In this case, I would categorize this form of spiritual abuse as theological abuse since the method of abuse is linked to expressing a form of theology that is harmful/coercive.
 Here are a few things that Jerome gave a theological guidance to Paula.

 #1.
-Jerome did not, positively, that Jesus did shed tears at the death of Lazarus.
-However, based on the broader context, it looks like is was shared as a sort of innoculent.
+On the positive side, Jerome didn’t deny that Jesus did shed tears at the death of Lazarus.
+However, based on the broader context, it looks like is was shared as a sort of lampshading.
 The reason I am saying this is that in the letter, it appears to be saying that crying is bad, and that sadness is wrong, and so acknowledges the most well-known counterargument before ignoring its ramifications later.(I don’t have Jerome’s letter— Letter 39, 384 AD— and so I am responding to the summary by Kelly.)

 #2.
 Jerome seems to be saying, “I love Blesilla as much as you, and so if I am not grieving like that, neither should you.”
 This is pretty classic.
 One of the classic responses to the grieving is, “I know EXACTLY how you are feeling.”
 This is often meant well, but does have the sting of saying, in effect— “Don’t share with me how you feel, because I already got it.”
 This is not a good pastoral response.
 First, it is not true.
 Jerome does NOT know what it is like to lose a daughter, and he is not in a position to figure out who is struggling more.
 Second, even if two people, theoretically, had the exact same amount and quality of attachment to someone who has died, that does not mean that the grief response will be (or should be) identical.
 God created individuals, not clones.